12Sapphire/12Sapphire.github.io/Landslide-Detection-System.md

+##### 2026
 # Landslide Detection System
 In this project, I'll be making a simple landslide detection device for a tech showcase.

-I wanted to build the landslide first.
-I wanted it to activate with a spray bottle as rain because rain is the most common reason for a landslide.
-But I found out water is too messy for a showcase and none of the tests I did worked.
-I ended up making a manually controlled slop that would mimic how a real landslide would happen out of cardboard.
+First, I wanted a landslide that activated with a spray bottle that to stimulate rain since heavy rain is the most common cause of landslides.
+But soon I found out water is too messy for a showcase and none of the tests I did worked.
+I ended up making a manually controlled slop that mimiced how a real landslide would happen.

 Then I started working on the device.I wanted it to altert a landslide would happen wirelessly by Mosquitto.
 The hardware I used was an ESP32 board and IMU sensor.
-The software I used was the Arduino IDE and Google's Antigravity.
+For the software, I used the Arduino IDE and a new software that I'm unfamiliar with which is Google's Antigravity.

-I started by prompting Antigravity to build a simple landslide detection that transfers data through Mosquitto with an IMU sensor and an ESP32 board.
+I started by prompting Antigravity to build a simple landslide detection device that detects downward movement alerts a landslide might happen through Mosquitto with an IMU sensor and an ESP32 board. /blank/ I found out that the type of IMU Antigravity assumed I had (I also assumed I had that one) was absalutly wrong.
+After changing the IMU type, I couldn't find the new library I needed.
+So I told Antigravity to change the library.
+After changing the library, the code wouldn't compile.
+Antigravity was taking extremely long to reply.
+I gave the code to gemini and it told me that the new library had "arduino" written in it instead of "Arduino" and I fixed it manually.
+Later I found out I hadn't given Antigravity access to that library and thats why it was taking so long and couldn't fix the problem.